conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 This tutorial is for Windows, macOS, and Linux users who wish to build a conda package from a PyPI package.
-No prior knowledge of conda build or conda recipes is required.
+No prior knowledge of conda-build or conda recipes is required.

 .. _before-you-start1: